 Many thanks from both of us, Sophie and Mike

-Wedding Videos are shot using high definition Sony and Panasonic cameras.
-I use a tripod mounted Panasonic GH5, a AG DVX200 and a handheld FDR AX100 all filming in 4K at 3840 x 2160 25p
+Wedding Videos are shot using high definition Sony, Fuji and Panasonic cameras.
+I use a tripod mounted Panasonic GH5S, a GH5 and a Fujifilm XT3 all filming in 4K at 3840 x 2160 25p.

 Sound is captured using a Rhode directional microphone and if necessary a Sennheiser wireless microphone system with a small discreet lapel microphone attached to the groom's jacket.
 This will also pick up the bride's vows - she doesn't need to carry a separate microphone.

 Editing is done in Final Cut Pro X on an MAC and archived to an external hard drive.

 Edited film is output to USB memory sticks.

 I am no longer offering DVDS or Blurays as standard.

 A 'highlights' short version of the film can also be loaded to Vimeo where you can share the link with your friends and family.
 This is typically of about half an hour in length and will generally miss out speeches and greeting lines in order to achieve a shorter version.

 I am just there to film what is happening.
 I don't try and pose people.
 I let the photographer do that as he/she will know exactly what shots they need.
 I will try and work together with the photographer so that we don't get in each other's way.
 When you have a formal photo session I will tag along with the photographer and film that too but carefully keeping out of their way.
 Having said that there are times when we will be competing for exactly the same camera angle and sometimes you may see the photographer in your finished film.
 It can't really be avoided.